-Many artists from 1900 until today have made Solebury their home.
-Park features that allow for temporary or permanent artistic expression - via painting, sculpture, writing, poetry, dance, photography, theater or music should be included; permanent or temporary installations of sculpture gardens or trails, in-ground mosaics, artistic birdhouses, writing workshops, sketching clubs/events, etc.

-Hosting special events, such as art installations and performances, will also encourage repeat visits to the park.
+A substantial number of artists from 1900 until today have made Solebury their home.
+Developing park features that allow for temporary or permanent artistic expression - via painting, sculpture, writing, poetry, dance, photography, theater or music should be included; permanent or temporary installations of sculpture gardens or trails, in-ground mosaics, artistic birdhouses, writing workshops, sketching clubs/events,, etc. Hosting special events, installations and performances will also encourage repeat visits to the park.

-Solicit input from entities such as Solebury Township's Environmental Advisory Group, the Park and Recreation Board, the Aquetong Watershed Association, and the New Hope Solebury School System, etc.
+Solicit input from entities such as Solebury Township's Environmental Advisory Group and Park and Recreation Board, the Aquetong Watershed Association, and the New Hope Solebury School System, etc.